-The purpose of the policy is to ensure that there is clarity over those items which Laughton CP School will provide free of charge and for those items where there may be a charge.
+The deadline for applying for a Primary School place for September 2019 is Tuesday 15th January 2019.
+Appendix B CHARGING AND REMISSIONS POLICY Introduction The purpose of the policy is to ensure that there is clarity over those items which Laughton CP School will provide free of charge and for those items where there may be a charge.
 This policy statement has been drawn up by Laughton CP School in line with the Local Authority and DFE guidance in accordance with the requirement of Section 449-462 of the Education Act 1996.
-The policy will be effective from I April 1996 and applicable to all registered pupils in maintained schools and tutorial units in East Sussex and complements the school's prospectus and lettings policy.
+The policy will be effective from 1 April 1996 and applicable to all registered pupils in maintained schools and tutorial units in East Sussex and complements the school's prospectus and lettings policy.
+Definition The school day is defined as: 8.45-3.00pm.
+The midday break does not form part of the school day.
+Responsibilities The head teacher will ensure that staff are familiar with and correctly apply the policy.
+The Governors will review the policy annually.